Operational Priority 1: Collaborative Partnerships

 Communication and outreach have always been an important part of our success in promoting BSSR and reaching new audiences.
 During our previous strategic planning period, OBSSR focused on strengthening our partnerships with NIH ICOs to better integrate BSSR within NIH.
 These partnerships enhanced OBSSR’s promotion of BSSR through such events as our annual Behavioral and Social Sciences Research Festival, periodic Director’s Webinars, and the annual NIH Matilda White Riley Behavioral and Social Sciences Honors.

-OBSSR also made significant efforts to increase the visibility and accessibility of BSSR activities.
-We collaborated with several NIH Institutes and Centers to co-author Director’s Spotlights, which have attracted a wide and diverse audience.
-We redesigned our website content to enhance accessibility and streamline navigation for OBSSR and BSSR activities, events, and research.
-We expanded our outreach efforts, increasing both email marketing reach and social media following.
-Additionally, in response to feedback from the research community, OBBSR partnered with the National Center for Advancing Translational Sciences to update the Good Clinical Practice for Social and Behavioral Research eLearning Course, enhancing its accessibility and adding a new training module on community and stakeholder engagement.
+OBSSR has increased the visibility of BSSR activities by partnering with several NIH ICOs to co-author Director’s Spotlights, which generated significant attention from intended audiences.
+In response to feedback from the research community, we also have worked closely with our partner, the National Center for Advancing Translational Sciences, to update the Good Clinical Practice for Social and Behavioral Research eLearning Course.
+Updates included improved accessibility and a new module on community and stakeholder engagement.

 Recognizing the evolving landscape of our partnerships, OBSSR will strengthen these relationships and expand our outreach to nontraditional partners.
-This effort will involve refining communication strategies tailored to the specific needs and preferences of our audiences, aligning with our overarching goal of promoting health equity.
+This effort will involve refining communication strategies tailored to the specific needs and preferences of our audiences, aligning with our overarching goal of promoting health for all.

 OBSSR will continue to advance its mission through strategic communication and outreach.
-By refining our methods and broadening engagement with diverse stakeholders, including nontraditional partners, we aim to enhance the impact of BSSR on public health.
-Through ongoing collaboration and innovation, OBSSR will continue to promote equity, improve research dissemination, and foster meaningful connections within NIH and the broader research community.
+By refining our methods and broadening engagement with our stakeholders, including nontraditional partners, we aim to enhance the impact of BSSR on public health.
+Through ongoing collaboration and innovation, OBSSR will continue to improve research dissemination and foster meaningful connections within NIH and the broader research community.

 Read More About Operational Priorities